peterrichards-lr/pulse-workspace/docs/README.md

 When the microservice is started it will attempt to refresh the cache from the Liferay Object definitions so this needs to be started once Liferay DXP is started.

-### Setup, Reset and Deploy Scripts

-There are three scripts in the root folder setupBundle.sh, resetBundle.sh and deployClientExtensions.sh.
-All three of these scripts are written for the Z shell (zsh), so may need slight amendments if they are run within another shell.

-The setupBundle.sh is used to enable the release feature flags for a vanilla update.
-It also attempts to provide a developer license to the bundle.

-The restBundle.sh is useful for resetting the bundle to a vanilla installation.
-It simply deletes all client extensions, the state folder and the Hypersonic database and local elastic search data.

-The deployClientExtensions.sh deploys a clean build of all of the client extensions within this workspace based on dependency.
-It also introduces delays to ensure the previous client extensions are applied before moving forward.

 ## User Interface Components

 ### Reporting